KhiopsML/khiops-doc/docs/setup/nocode.md

     </a>

 === "Ubuntu/Debian"
-    The installation of the Khiops desktop application involves two packages: `khiops-core` and `khiops` (containing the GUI).
+    The installation of the Khiops desktop application involves two packages:

-    !!! info "Currently, our packages are released on GitHub.
-In the coming weeks, we'll transition to official repositories."
+     - `khiops-core`: This is a lightweight package without GUI and documentation.
+It is intended to be used on servers and dockers images.
+     - `khiops`: This package requires khiops-core and is the full version of Khiops containing the GUI and the documentation.

-    You can run the following command:
+    You can install the both packages as follow:

     ``` sh
     CODENAME=$(lsb_release -cs) && \